bwu-dart/bwu_polymer_routing/README.md

   void call(rt.Router router, RouteViewFactory views) {
     views.configure({

-      // 'userList' is the name for this route 'usersList': routeCfg(
+      // 'userList' is the name of the route.
+      'usersList': routeCfg(
-          // '/users' is the path element shown in the browsers URL bar for this route
+          // '/users' is the path element shown in the browsers URL bar when this
+          // route is active.
           path: '/users',
           // The tag name for the view to create for this route.
           view: 'user-list',
           // Use this route when no specific route can be found for the current URL.
           defaultRoute: true,
           // Don't recreate (remove/add) the view element but just pass the
-          // updated parameter values.
+          // updated parameter values to the existing view when the route stays
+          // the same as before but some route parameters have changed.
           dontLeaveOnParamChanges: true,
           // When this route is choosen as default route, the view is created but
-          // the URL in the browsers URL bar doesn't reflect this
+          // the URL in the browsers URL bar doesn't reflect this.
-          // explicitely go to this route updates the URL in the address bar
+          // Explicitely `go` to this route updates the URL in the address bar
           // (maybe there is a better way to reach the same result).
           enter: (route) => router.go('usersList', {})),
       'user': routeCfg(